 - Width: An often overlooked element to cage building, mainly because a thin cage is more convenient to fit in most homes.
 This cage is wide enough to allow for extra climbing ledges, allowing a more furnished environment and opportunities for enriching locomotion.
 It is also wide enough for a human to climb in and do cage maintenance.

-- Long basking ledge: This allows for more body temperature regulation, as multiple basking lights of varying intensities can be placed along it.
+- Long basking ledge: This allows for more body temperature regulation, as multiple basking lights of varying intensities can be placed along the length of it.

-No aquariums.
-It doesn't matter if you use a 400 gallon aquarium, it is too small and not high enough to support the iguana's arboreal psychology.
+It doesn't matter if you use a 400-gallon aquarium—it is too small and is not high enough to support the iguana's arboreal psychology.

 There is definitely a use for dog crates.
 Crates make excellent transportation devices and are useful for temporary housing for iguanas (although a multi-level cat cage will work better), such as for vacations (whether you are taking them with you or leaving them with a caretaker for boarding) or iguana rescues that cannot accommodate multiple giant cages for several animals.
 They can also be used as sunning cages, just be sure one side is shady.

 Retailers have answered the call to the widespread keeping of iguanas being bought as pets from conventional chain pet stores with affordable but inappropriate enclosures supposedly designed for large lizards.
-They are all too small, and most do not hold humidity, here is an example of one.
-A Google search for 'iguana cages' shows many cages that are only suitable for chameleons (those with mesh) or for smaller lizards, such as the Zoo Med Reptibreeze IguanArium (this would again, only make a good temp cage.
+They are all too small, and most do not hold humidity.
+Here is an example: A Google search for 'iguana cages' shows many cages that are only suitable for chameleons (those with mesh) or for smaller lizards, such as the Zoo Med Reptibreeze IguanArium (this would again, only make a good temp cage.
 Poor humidity should also be considered).
-It is perhaps a 'reasonable' size for young iguanas or those which have reached adult size but are small (for various reasons).
+It is perhaps a 'reasonable' size for young iguanas or those which have reached adult size, but they are too small (for various reasons).

 Many commercial cages often use a confining 'phone booth' design.